Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 <img src="03-heatmap_annotations_files/figure-html/unnamed-chunk-60-1.png" width="480" style="display: block; margin: auto;" />

-Note the length of `labels` or graphic parameters should have same length as number of slices.
+Note the length of `labels` or graphic parameters should have the same length as number of slices.

 ## Image annotation {#image-annotation}